gdavid7/sandbox/README.md

 Automatically types text in [Nitro Type](https://www.nitrotype.com).
 Using a simple graphical interface, you are able to specify speed, accuracy, amount of races and more!

+## Differences from other bots:

+1. Undetectable.
+Sandbox is full of random variables and Nitro Type will not be able to detect that it is a program completing your race.

+2. Simple on the outside.
+Sandbox is incredibly easy to use, with a simple graphical interface.

+3. Complicated on the inside.
+Sandbox has many amazing features that have been programmed with maximum efficency.

 ![](header.png)

 ## Resources Used